-Typically, bakeries use sales data, labor costs, food costs, and production capacity to forecasts their sales.
+Typically, bakeries use sales data, labour costs, food costs, and production capacity to forecast their sales.
 Without sales history, it is hard to make calculations about how your bakery will grow each month in your business's first year.
 Consider factors like seasonal peaks in your area, your marketing strategy, and other Key Performance Indicators (KPIs) when forecasting sales.

 To start on the right foot, begin calculating your bakery’s daily capacity.
 Conduct this process separately for your retail and wholesale orders.
 Then, based on the food costs and profits, you can calculate how much you have the potential to make each day.

 Consider also that bakeries have higher profits from special orders, which are often seasonal.
 Weddings, holidays, and other special events can influence daily sales during a given period.